NETWAYS/foreman-training/provisioning/02_configuration.md

 * Change the Installation media "Debian mirror" to the local repo (if provided)
 * Create the Operating system "Debian" with Major version "12", Description "Debian bookworm", Family "Debian", Release name "bookworm"
-* Associate the PXELinux template "Preseed default PXELinux" with Debian
 * Associate the Provision template "Preseed default" with Debian
-* Associate the finish template "Preseed default finish" with Debian
-* Associate the operating system with the Templates and set Architecture "x86_64", Partition table "Preseed default LVM" and "Preseed default", Installation media "Debian mirror" and set boolean parameter "enable-official-puppet7-repo" to "true"
+* Associate the operating system with the Templates and set Architecture "x86_64", Partition table "Preseed default LVM" and "Preseed default", Installation media "Debian mirror" and set boolean parameter "enable-official-puppet8-repo" to "true"

+#### Notes:

+This was also simplified for other operating systems like it was for EL with Foreman 3.5 afterwards, but not to the same extend.

 !SLIDE supplemental solutions